Sashité for Developers

 }

-Per-piece evaluation: The status checkmate applies to the specific Terminal Piece (the black king) that is in check and remains in check regardless of the active player’s moves.
+Per-piece evaluation: checkmate applies to the specific Terminal Piece that is in check and cannot escape check through any Pseudo-Legal Move.

 Rule-agnostic interpretation: